 Let’s cut to the chase.
 Reading the word “happy” doesn’t make me happy.
 (No matter how much the cute embellished throw pillows at Joss & Main would like me to feel otherwise.)
 Hearing “sad” doesn’t bring a tear to my eye.
 Simply naming the emotion makes any opportunity for true emoting lie flat on the page.

 There are a thousand different nuances to being happy, and to expressing it through emotional writing.
 Find ones that are personal to your character.
 Go above and beyond naming the feeling, since that is the territory of the lazy.
-There’s a whole art and science to making the reader care through creating emotions in them, and I’m afraid there’s no simple shortcut.
+There’s a whole art and science to making the reader care through emotional writing, and I’m afraid there’s no simple shortcut.
+(Check out how to write emotions in a story.)

-The very job of writing fiction starts with feeling your own feelings, and finding your own story through those hard-won emotions.
+The very job of writing fiction starts with feeling your own feelings, and learning how to write feelings into your story.
 If you can’t wrangle your own feelings, how can you nail them when you’re tackling emotional writing?
 With a lot of moments in editing and writing, I tell my clients that maybe they haven’t stood in their characters’ shoes enough at pivotal moments.

 They know what the basic emotion is, and they put the obligatory placeholder on the page–“grumpy,” or “heartbroken,” or “exhilarated”–but there’s often an aversion to standing in that emotion and pulling something more specific out of the experience to really ground it.

 Too bad, lovelies.
 If you want to know how to write feelings, you gotta go there first if you want your readers to go with you!

 Writing fiction a reader cares about is a huge question many writers have.
 This post will be a short one but it strikes at, I think, the very heart of being a good writer.
 What is your number one objective as a writer?

 To make your reader feel.